Serial robber: ‘I am a person that failed’

 Homeless man convicted of robbery spree: ‘I am a person that failed’

-Shane Cashmore, who authorities said robbed or tried to rob 18 businesses on Long Island, gets sentenced again to 12 years in prison.
+Shane Cashmore, who authorities said robbed or tried to rob 18 businesses on Long Island, was sentenced to 12 years in prison Wednesday.

-A homeless heroin addict apologized for a 10-week robbery spree last year in Nassau and Suffolk counties just before he was sentenced Wednesday to 12 years in prison.
+A homeless heroin addict apologized for a series of knife-point robberies across Long Island last year just before he was sentenced Wednesday to 12 years in prison.

-“I am a person that failed,” Shane Cashman, 32, told Judge Timothy Mazzei in County Court in Riverhead.
+“I am a person that failed,” Shane Cashmore told Suffolk County Court Judge Timothy Mazzei in Riverhead.

 The judge said he was impressed with how Cashmore was working to improve his life since his arrest.